 Anegada Island has a single anchorage, called Setting Point.
 It will be fun to rent a scooter or a summer Moke from there to explore the secrets of the island.

-Want to find a yacht to sail around British Virgin Islands?Explore yachts for charter in British Virgin Islands
+Want to find a yacht to sail around British Virgin Islands?Explore yachts for charter in the BVI

 Day 4: Sail the BVI: Anegada lobster